Vice President of Colombia: Vacancies

 The reinstatement of the office of vice president to the Colombian political map in the 1991 Constitution established the parameters for the vice presidential term.
-Article 202 establishes that in the event of a vacancy in the vice presidential office, Congress shall meet by its own right, or at the call of the President, to elect a replacement for the remainder of the term.
+Article 202 establishes that in the event of a vacancy in the vice presidential office, Congress shall meet by its own right, or at the call of the president, to elect a replacement for the remainder of the term.
 This process has been implemented twice: the first occurred in 1996, following the resignation of Humberto de la Calle on September 19, when Carlos Lemos Simmonds was elected by Congress.
 The second occurred twenty-one years later, on March 29, 2017, following the resignation of Germán Vargas Lleras, when Congress elected Óscar Naranjo.

 Office and status

+Salary

+The Vice President's salary in 2021 was $6,994.82.
+However, due to the salary increase approved by Congress in 2022, it rose to $8,791,534,610 following Decree 0610 of 2025.
+The Vice President does not automatically receive a pension for their position, but rather the same pension received by other high-level members of the government.

 Residence

-The vice president's home was designated in 1999, when the constructions were finished after it had been acquired by the Banco Central Hipotecario in 1993.
-In 1999, during the presidency of Cesar Gaviria, the construction of the residence for the vice president was completed, being Gustavo Bell, the first vice president to reside there.
-Until the change, vice presidents lived in houses, apartments, or hotels, and were compensated more like cabinet members receiving only a housing allowance.
+The Vice President's residence was designated in 1999, when Andrés Pastrana established the Vice Presidential House, a former military fort owned by the National Mortgage Bank, as the official residence of the Vice President of Colombia.
+In 1993, the Gaviria administration had purchased the military fort with the intention of restoring and converting it into a residence.
+Previously, the Vice President's official vacation residence was the Hato Grande estate located in Sopó, Cundinamarca.
+Until this was designated as the official residence, Vice Presidents lived in houses, apartments, or hotels, and received a salary similar to that of cabinet and congressional members, with only a housing allowance.

-The modern and pre-Hispanic style house contemplates the family home of the vice president and a garden.
-It incorporates two republican houses as offices, and the main access to the complex is through Calle 8va, passing under a large longitudinal water staircase divided into sections at different levels.
-It was built between 1994 and its construction ended in 1999.